Jennifer Fritz, Ph.D.

 Professor of Behavior Analysis,

 College of Human Sciences and Humanities

-Jennifer Fritz, Ph.D., is an associate professor in the Department of Clinical Health
+Jennifer Fritz, Ph.D., is a professor in the Department of Clinical Health and Applied

-and Applied Sciences, where she teaches courses in behavior analysis and is coordinator
+Sciences, where she teaches courses in behavior analysis and is coordinator of the

 Dr. Fritz also serves as director of the Severe Behavior Disorders Research Clinic at UHCL's Center for Autism and Developmental Disabilities where graduate and undergraduate students learn valuable clinical skills in the assessment and treatment of behavior disorders.
 In addition, she is the co-director of the Connecting the Dots caregiver training program.
 She also directs the Functional Analysis and Intervention Research Lab in which graduate students conduct and discuss research related to behavior disorders.